Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ## Features
-The website consists of a main home page hosting the Battleships game.
+The website consists of a Main home page hosting the Battleships game.

 ### Welcome Screen and Name Input
 - The header appears with the welcome to Battleships Message.